 George IV.
 Queen Mary died there.
 Charles I was imprisoned there before his execution and walked to Whitehall on the fatal morning from this place-to bow his comely head down as upon a bed.
 General Monk lived in the palace for a while, and Verrio, the Italian mural painter, who covered fair white ceilings with sprawling goddesses and cupids, had his home here in the reign of James II.
-In 1814 Blücher lodged in Ambassadors' Yard, and, settled in his window with his pipe, bowed to the admiring crowds-an agreeable picture to think upon.
+In 1912-13 the delegates met here in the hope of bringing the Balkan War to a satisfactory end.
+In 1814 Blücher lodged in Ambassador's Yard, and, settled in his window with his pipe, bowed to the admiring crowds-an agreeable picture to think upon.
 Ambassadors' Yard is still one of the quietest spots in London, and indeed the Palace is a very pleasant place in which to retire from the streets, for those who prefer the repose of masonry to the repose of nature, such as St. James's Park offers.
 Levées are still held at St. James's; but the old practice of hearing the Laureates declaim their state poems has been abandoned without any particular wrench.
 Every morning at eleven the lover of military music may enjoy the Guards' band.

-And so we come to the Park, of whose beauty I have already said something, and to the splendours of the new Mall, which is to be London's Champs Elysées, and to the monotonous opulence of Carlton House Terrace, the new home of ambassadors.
+And so we come to the Park, of whose beauty I have already said something, and to the splendours of the new Mall, which is London's Champs Elysées, and to the monotonous opulence of Carlton House Terrace, the new home of ambassadors.
+The new gateway at Whitehall, and the Victoria Statue opposite Buckingham Palace, that dreariest of royal homes, which, however, is to be soon refaced, and I hope kept white, are part of the memorial to the great queen; the Edward memorial is to be at the foot of Regent Street, opposite the Athenæum Club.